GorbenkoOleksii/spring_hibernate_localized_string/README.md

 # MAIN IDEA:
-Create own type, something like `LocalizedString` that contains EnumMap with LocaleEnum-String represantation key-value pair
+Create own type, something like `LocalizedString` that contains EnumMap with LocaleEnum-String key-value pairs
 ```java
 @Convert(converter = LocalizedStringAttributeConverter.class)   //for hibernate
 @JsonSerialize(using = LocalizedStringJsonSerializer.class)     //for jackson